 Peer and Family Support

 Mental illness can have a far reaching impact on both those living with a mental illness and the people close to them.
-There are a number of organizations both online and in the community that are available for consumers and family members.
-In Washington County, additional support may be found through one of the providers below.
+Often, connecting with someone who has been through the treatment system or a family member of someone with a mental illness can be helpful; they've "been there" and can offer advice and support.
+There are several organizations both online and in the community that are available to provide this kind of support.

 Peer Supports for Behavioral Health Consumers

 Comfort Zone: Comfort Zone is a drop-in center for people who identify as being mental health consumers.
 Open M-F, 8 a.m. - 5 p.m., Comfort Zone provides a safe place to mix with others and offers activities during the day.
-Contact Kayla Perry at 503-726-3720 for more information.
+Call 503-726-3720 for more information.

 David Romprey Oregon Warmline: The Warmline offers a peer operated phone line for adults experiencing any kind of distress.
 Any resident of Oregon can call the free service to receive confidential support from trained peers.
 Outreach is available to individuals who may be feeling lonely or isolated.
 Staff can refer to professional services if needed.
 Call 1-800-698-2392 for more information.